Master’s (MA) in New Zealand

 Here’s what New Zealand can offer those looking to further their studies:

-- Internationally renowned universities: All 8 universities in New Zealand are placed in the QS World University Rankings® 2018, including universities such as the University of Auckland and University of Otago
+- Internationally renowned universities: All eight universities in New Zealand are placed in the QS World University Rankings® 2020, including universities such as the University of Auckland and University of Otago which are International renowned Universities.
+In fact, University of Auckland is in the top 100 QS World University Ranking currently.

-- Post-study opportunities: Graduates can apply for a post-study visa to stay and work or up to 3 years upon graduating from their studies in New Zealand
+- Post-study opportunities: Graduates can apply for a post-study visa to stay and work for up to 3 years upon graduating from their studies in New Zealand

 - Proximity to nature: New Zealand is surrounded by beautiful landscapes of mountains and lakes.
 The great outdoors also offers adrenaline junkies the chance to do adventure activities including white water rafting, skiing and mountain biking